Delosperma Ground Cover: Is the Hardy Ice Plant Right for Your Garden?

 The hardy ice plant develops blooms in late spring, and it continues blooming until the first frost.

 It's not only a long bloomer, but it's a prodigious one as well, producing blankets of flowers.
 In locales with mild winters, Delosperma will stay green year round.

 Unlike wave petunias and other trailing flowering plants, you won't have to clear away Delosperma's spent blooms.
 They're virtually unnoticeable.
 You won't have to water frequently, either, but you will have to weed sometimes.
 The hardy ice plant doesn't develop a thick mat of greenery that chokes out weeds like some heat-loving ground covers.

 Poor Soil, Good Drainage

-Hardy ice doesn't mind poor soil, but it does demand good drainage.
-Plant it on sunny banks where little else will grow. but don't plant it in soggy, boggy locales.
+The hardy ice plant doesn't mind poor soil, but it does demand good drainage.
+Plant it on sunny banks where little else will grow, but don't plant it in soggy, boggy locales.
 Delosperma hates wet feet and will die.

 © 2011 Jill Spencer